 If you have rosacea, you should not use Ziana.
 It can make the leaky capillaries that cause rosacea flares even leakier, and increase the severity of outbreaks.
 Ziana is for mild to moderate acne that is caused by clogged pores.

-Getting the clindamyin component of Ziana in your mouth sometimes causes severe diarrhea and/or heartburn.
+Getting the clindamycin component of Ziana in your mouth sometimes causes severe diarrhea and/or heartburn.
 On that note, people suffering from Crohn’s disease, ulcerated colitis or other inflammatory bowel diseases should not use Ziana gel because the ingredient clindamycin may worsen the symptoms of diarrhea.
 Ziana gel should also not be used by women that are pregnant or breast-feeding.
 Swallowing an overdose of Ziana can kill most of the bacteria in the colon except Clostridium difficile.
-These bacteria can then grow into a membrane over the colon that prevents the absorption of water and food, with life-threatening consequences.
+These bacteria can then grow into a membrane over the colon that prevents the absorption of water and food, with life-threatening consequences7.
 These complications are unheard of in people who use Ziana as directed.

 1. Ziana gel should never be applied on broken, cut, ulcerated or dry skin.

 2. Make sure that no medication gets in your eyes, mouth or nose.
 If any does get into your mouth or eyes rinse with running water thoroughly for 5 to 10 minutes.

 3. Other gels, lotions and skin cream should not be put on the facial area a minimum of one hour before applying Ziana.
 After its application other skin care products should not be applied for at least two hours.

 4. You may find that your skin is more weather-sensitive as a result of the Tretinoin and may need extra protection from both hot and cold temperature extremes as well as from extreme winds.

 Is It Safe to Take Ziana Gel with Other Medications?